alexunderch/alexunderch.github.io/_posts/2026-07-21-better-together.md

 * Memory is constrained (small networks, no replay)
 * The environment is non-stationary by design

-One of recent papers—"[Streaming Deep Reinforcement Learning Finally Works](https://arxiv.org/abs/2410.14606)" by Elsayed et al.'s—addresses this via adding back elibility traces, baselines, introdcuing normalisation and overshooting (lookahead) to the optimisation to empirically reduce variance of the updates in various RL algorithms.
+One of recent papers—"[Streaming Deep Reinforcement Learning Finally Works](https://arxiv.org/abs/2410.14606)" by Elsayed et al.'s—addresses this via adding back eligibility traces, baselines, introducing normalisation and overshooting (lookahead) to the optimisation to empirically reduce variance of the updates in various RL algorithms.
 However, Elsayed et al. show the barrier is deeper: **it's about representation collapse, target network instability, and optimiser state divergence in deep nets**.
 The variance acts really as a symptom, not the root cause. [^1]

->The uncomfortable truth (trvthnuke): even with perfect baselines and variance reduction, streaming deep RL can fail because the optimisation dynamics themselves become unstable and proved to work only emprically.
+>The uncomfortable truth (trvthnuke): even with perfect baselines and variance reduction, streaming deep RL can fail because the optimisation dynamics themselves become unstable and proved to work only empirically.
 {: .prompt-warning }

 At the recent ICML I saw a couple papers that tried to address the problems: [^2]
-1. Introducing baselines, however, the estimation states noisy, therefore, doesn't actually reduce anything
+1. Introducing baselines, however, the estimate states noisy, therefore, doesn't actually reduce anything
-2. Eligibility traces average over time, but in non-stationary environments (the Alife regime or recomendation systems), old gradients become biased and can't fully stabilise the updates
+2. Eligibility traces average over time, but in non-stationary environments (the Alife regime or recommendation systems), old gradients become biased and can't fully stabilise the updates
 3. Self-prediction (BYOL-RL, SPR) stabilises representations but doesn't approach the gradient variance itself.
 Also, some of the methods cheat on using bigger batch sizes to establish accurate representations.

 > So, what's next?